alexandrerussi/smart-hand/README.md

 Hand prosthesis made with Arduino and NeuroSky MindWave.

-This project is under development in FIAP - Brazilian College, from São Paulo.
+This project was developed at FIAP - Brazilian College, from São Paulo.

 Made by Alexandre Russi with the brief collaboration of Paulo Salvatore (https://github.com/paulosalvatore) in the code of Arduino C++.